amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 ## Tasks

+The application presents a list of branch offices of a bank - served from Redis.
+Each office can also be presented on a map to get an easy overview of how to visit them.

+The map uses geo locations (longitude and latitude), which are dynamically retrieved from the OpenStreetMapAPI.

+Hitting a slow back-end system such as an external API has impacts on latency, so the page is slow in presenting the map.

+1. Somehow the caching of the geolocations isn't working.
+Make sure after every lookup of the location, the result is cached for 1 minute.
+What is the typical speedup you get in the lookup?
+2. *(Optional)* The branch office places are populated by the /api/places endpoint.
+The data is returned by a SCAN over the Places keyspace in Redis.
+Refactor this to use RediSearch instead, and query for Amsterdam offices.

 ## Tips

 You will find a complete working application including all the steps above in the *exercise6-solution* folder.
 However, try not to look at the solution before you tried to get it working yourselves.